 Whether it’s hiding our trash in the closet, putting our food just a little out of reach, or making sure we don’t leave the groceries out for too long, we take all sorts of measures to hide anything that might pose a health risk to our canine companions.
 Some dogs will put just about anything in their mouths that cross their paths.
-In some cases, however, we notice that our dogs are not showing as much enthusiasm to eat when food is put in front of them.
-It can be quite distressing for a pet owner to watch your furry friend turn his nose, or simply walk away from his food bowl.
-It is important to make a note of any unusual habits your dog exhibits when it comes to his appetite and water consumption.
+However, in some cases, we notice that our dogs are not showing as much enthusiasm to eat when food is put in front of them.
+It can be quite distressing for a pet owner to watch your furry friend turn his nose or walk away from his food bowl.
+It is important to note any unusual habits your dog exhibits when it comes to his appetite and water consumption.

-If you are concerned that your dog eating less than the guidelines proscribed by your dog’s food bag, be aware that these are estimates.
+If you are concerned that your dog is eating less than the guidelines proscribed by your dog’s food bag, be aware that these are estimates.
 Many healthy dogs eat 30%-40% less than what is suggested on the packaging label.
 Exercise and lifestyle also play a role in appetite, weight gain, and weight loss.
-However, if your variations in food consumption and weight do not fall within the normal range, and your pet is anorexic, a more serious underlying disease may be present.
+However, if your variations in food consumption and weight do not fall within the normal range and your pet is anorexic, a more serious underlying disease may be present.